kont-noor/Theblog/README.markdown

                       confirmed_at: Time.now
 ```

-Follow `/blog/admin` to access the admin dashboard
+Follow `/blog/admin` to access the admin dashboard and `/blog` to get blog frontend.